Back to Home

 Age 24

 I'm bussing tables at SET Steak to keep the lights on while building WinnyLabs and running experiments on buildbymichaelta.com between shifts.
-Steady income means I can learn MES/MNQ futures and build GTM products without being desperate for the next client check.
-The move isn't going all in on one thing, it's stacking revenue streams so you can build what matters without your back against the wall.
+Steady income means I can learn MES/MNQ futures and ship side projects without rushing every decision.
+The move isn't going all in on one thing, it's stacking income so you can build what matters without your back against the wall.